Why study Secondary education?

 - Professional recognition

 Applicants undertaking the Master of Teaching must hold a Bachelor degree or approved equivalent in a relevant discipline area/s for primary or secondary teaching as per the National Program Standards and the Victorian Institute of Teaching.
-For secondary teaching students must qualify in two separate teaching areas from the following list:
+For secondary teaching students must qualify in two separate teaching areas from the above listed disciplines.

 NB: Meeting minimum prerequisites does not guarantee an offer of a place.
 Entry into all La Trobe courses is based on competitive selection and there may be limited places available.